gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 4. If the current version of Teleport is the latest, quit.
 5. Wait `random(0, agent_update_jitter_seconds)` seconds.
 6. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
-7. Verify the checksum.
+7. Download and verify the checksum.
 8. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
 9. Update symlinks to point at the new version.
 10. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`.
 11. Restart the agent if the systemd service is already enabled.
 12. Set `active_version` in `updates.yaml` if successful or not enabled.
-13. Replace the old symlink/binary and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
+13. Replace the old symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
 14. Remove all stored versions of the agent except the current version and last working version.

 To enable auto-updates of the updater itself, all commands will first check for an `active_version`, and reexec using the `teleport-updater` at that version if present and different.
 The `/usr/local/bin/teleport-upgrader` symlink will take precedence to avoid reexec in most scenarios.

+If `teleport-updater` fails with an error, and an older version of `teleport-updater` is available, the upgrade will retry with the older version.

 To retrieve known information about agent upgrades, the `status` subcommand will return the following:
 ```json